SheetaI/archinstall/README.md

  - **Note:** You will need to input user & pass at the end of installation.

- - At this point, you now have a basic arch linux system.
+ - After the first reboot, you now have a basic arch linux system.
 It's up to if you want to install your preferred desktop environment, pkgs, etc. But if you want to replicate my system setup, proceed to Part #2.

 **Part #2:** Setup preview here: https://github.com/SheetaI/dotfiles